lldelisle/myNGSanalysis/containers/README.md

 When your job is green you can click on "Connect to RStudio Server".

+Do not forget to terminate your session (top right) when you are done.
+To avoid paying for nothing, you can cancel your job(s) when you are done.
+To do this, come back to your dashboard and click on 'Delete'.

 #### Step-by-step: Connect using ssh to the server of your choice and prepare everything

 If you are on galaxyduboule.epfl.ch, I already pulled the images on `mountDuboule/UPDUB COMMON/Sif_Images/` so you don't need to do this step: